Psynosaur/long-term-memory-mcp/README.md

 ```
 Then, in LM Studio:

-    Go to Server (MCP) Settings
+   - Open Server (MCP) Settings
-    Load the MCP: "long_term_memory"
+   - Load the MCP Tool: "long_term_memory"

-🧠 How Memory Works
+## 🧠 How Memory Works

-    Cross‑Chats → Start a new chat — memories are still there.
+   - **Cross‑Chats** → Start a new chat — memories are still there.
-    Cross‑Models → Switch models — the same memory remains available.
+   - **Cross‑Models** → Switch models — the same memory remains available.
-    Cross‑Machines → Copy the database folder (memory_db/ and memory_backups/) and your system prompt, point to the path, and everything carries over.
+   - **Cross‑Machines** → Copy the database folder (memory_db/ and memory_backups/) and your system prompt, point to the path, and everything carries over.

-💡 Think of it as your AI’s diary: chats are conversations, the database is her journal.
+### 💡 Think of it as your AI’s diary: chats are conversations, the database is the journal.

 ## Environment variable for custom data dir:

 ### Windows PowerShell
 ```